DalYoon/nuber-server/notes/EN/1_71_Filtering_Subscription_Messages_part_Two.md

 ### getting user lastLat, lastLng

-- in the lecture, there is no `async`, `await` in the second argument function of `withFilter`, check the below
+- in the lecture, there is no `async`, `await` on the second argument function of `withFilter`, check the below

 ```typescript
 // the original code in the lecture